phruederi/MPIPZ_SPP_workshop/RNA-Seq/tutorials/RNA-Seq_alignment.md

 ├── ath.kindex
 ```

-The script for building the index:
+The script for building the index looks like:

 ```bash
 ## do not run the codes below！！